Position

 Responsibilities:

-• Prepare technical drawings and specifications.
+• Prepare technical reports, schematics, and documentation.

 • Collaborate with cross-functional teams to ensure project requirements are met.